Azure/azure-media-migration/README.md

     there should be one of this line for each asset which tells you the status of the migration.

-2. Run 'analyze' command, which will output an html file (the path of which will be printed on the console).
-This will give you a html file that contains a table of all the assets and its migration status.
+2. Run 'analyze' command, which will output an html file and a json file (the path of which will be printed on the console).
+You can open the html page in a browser to get a table of all the assets and its migration status, or open the .json file with an appropriate editor (such as Visual Studio Code) to get a better view for the list of assets and their migration status.

+3. The tips on how to get new streaming URL of the generated content for an existing streaming URL of an input asset:

+     A typical streaming URL of an input asset has below format:

+        https://{StreamingEndpoint_HostName_Or_CDN_Endpoint}:443/{LocatorGuid}/{manifestName}.ism/format(.....)  with optional extension .mpd or .m3u8

+     Figure out the {LocatorGuid} and {manifestName} part from the inpit streaming URL.

+     Run 'analyze' command, get the HTML file or JSON file for the detail report.

+     Search the json file or html file for {LocatorGuid}, if it is found, take the matching record.

+     If the record shows "Completed" in MigrationStatus field, take values from below fields (columns in html page):

+          "OutputHlsUrl"  : {new StreamingURL with .m3u8 extension for HLS}, "OutputDashUrl" : {new StreamingURL with .mpd extension for DASH}

+     The URL in above two fields should share the host name, path and basic file name, only the file extension is different.

+     Double check the basic file name in new URL, it should match with the manifestName from the input streaming URL.

+     Please be aware, an input asset might have multiple locators, after the data migration, all these streaming URLs map to the same output streaming URL.

+     If the output container doesn't enable public view, an approrpriate SAS token might be required at the end of the streaming URL for a playback or download.

 Once you find the asset that failed, you can look at the migration log file, and try to find all the log lines that corresponds to the asset name / asset container.
 As multiple assets are being migrated in batch, the log file might be a bit hard to grok.
 So another way to simplify the log is to just run migration on a single 'failed' asset, e.g.

     AMSMigrate.exe assets -s <subscription> -g <resource group of media service> -n <media service account name> -o <output storage account uri> -f "name eq '<asset name>'"